Crimson Quill’s Appraisal #596

 “I seen another world.
 Sometimes I think it was just my imagination.”

 Also critical to proceedings is habitual deserter Pvt.
 Witt (Jim Caviezel), a gentle reflective soul whose gaze is permanently distracted from the pain and suffering all around him by the sheer beauty of the isle and every living creature that inhabits it.
-That said, his committment to his brothers in arms is unwavering, and he is prepared to both fight and die for the cause, regardless of whether or not he agrees with it.
+That said, his commitment to his brothers in arms is unwavering, and he is prepared to both fight and die for the cause, regardless of whether or not he agrees with it.

 “My dear wife, you get something twisted out of your insides by all this blood, filth, and noise.
 I want to stay changeless for you.
 I want to come back to you the man I was before.”